imgupload-py/imgupload.py/README.md

 ## License

 _imgupload_ is licensed under the GPLv3 license.
-For more information, please refer to [`LICENSE`](https://git.bbaovanc.com/bbaovanc/imgupload/src/branch/master/LICENSE)
+For more information, please refer to [`LICENSE`](https://github.com/BBaoVanC/imgupload/blob/master/LICENSE) for more information.